There are many terms and concepts you need to learn when familiarising yourself with the university elections at SDU.

 You log on to the system with your SDU login and password.

-If you are prevented from voting via e-voting, you can request letter voting materials by writing to the Election Secretariat at email@example.com.
-Please see the schedule for deadlines.
+If you are prevented from voting via e-voting, you can request letter voting materials by writing to the Election Secretariat at firstname.lastname@example.org.
+The deadline for requesting letter voting materials is 23.
+November at 12.00 (noon).

 The Electoral Secretariat are the only ones who can see that you have voted, but not what you have voted.
 All communication between your computer and the election system is encrypted, so nobody else can see what you voted.